markr1961/STM32F3-Discovery_1_1_0/readme.md

 A copy of ST's F3-Discovery demonstration and example code circa 2012

+gyro and compass functions appear to work.
+USB is untested.

 Note: IRQ function names are different from newer version of CMSIS.
 This was intentionally not changed to maintain compatibility with demo code.
 If this code is ported to a newer HAL or CMSIS, it will probably break the compile.